 The vines grow in Aeolian sand and clay derived from flint which, in turn, is sitting on a layer of limestone.

 After harvesting in small crates, the grapes undergo carbonic maceration for a period of twenty one days in 2022.
 The juice was then pressed and left on skins for one to two weeks and then is racked off to large concrete tanks for 6 months.

 It is fresh, lively, full of flavour and, above all, delicious.
 Good for drinking anytime, anywhere.

 The joyous label captures the essence of this wine.
 The French would call this a ‘gouleyant’ wine, meaning that it is gluggable or smashable.

-The 2018 cuvee is particularly good.
-It is fresh, it is low in alcohol, it is expressive of the Gamay grape and it is gluggable.
+The 2022 cuvee is particularly good.
+It is fresh, it has vibrant colour, it is expressive of the Gamay grape and it is gluggable.